Data Sources and Methods for the Sustainable Fish Harvest Indicator

-All components of the precautionary approaches have not been implemented fully for all stocks and there are many different fisheries management measures in place.
+All components of the precautionary approach have not been implemented fully for all stocks and there are many different fisheries management measures in place.
 These measures depend on the species, area, gear used, seasons, stock assessments, and other factors.

 Allowable harvest rates, whether or not a removal reference has been established, are determined by Fisheries and Oceans Canada based on science assessments, the condition of the stock, and economic and social considerations.
 The overall goal is always conservation, responsible and sustainable harvesting practices, and equitable distribution of the resource among user groups.

 Stock groups used for reporting on this indicator are marine mammals, salmonids, groundfish, large pelagics, small pelagics, crustaceans (crab, lobster and shrimp), molluscs, and others.
 Each group comprises species with similar life history characteristics.
 For example, groundfish spend their adult life at or near the bottom of the ocean.
-These same groupings are used in the Status of Fish Stocks indicator.
+The same groupings are used in the Status of Major Fish Stocks indicator.